 What is wing droop?

-Wing droop is when the front panel of the nappy works it's way loose and slips down underneath the securing side tabs.
-This can cause the leaks to gape and not a snug seal at the tummy which usually leads to nappy leaks.
+Wing droop is when the front panel of the nappy works its way loose and slips down underneath the securing side tabs.
+This can cause the legs to gape and not a snug seal at the tummy which usually leads to nappy leaks.